Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ### Namespace

-Namespaces in Kubernetes isolate workloads from each other, create a namespace to host ACS inside the cluster using the following command (we'll then use the `alfresco` throughout the rest of the tutorial):
+Namespaces in Kubernetes isolate workloads from each other, create a namespace to host ACS inside the cluster using the following command (we'll then use the `alfresco` namespace throughout the rest of the tutorial):

 ```bash
 kubectl create namespace alfresco